LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

 Extending the Benchmark
 -----------------------

-ByzFL is **fully extensible**, allowing users to integrate custom **aggregators, attacks, and models**.
+ByzFL is **fully extendable**, allowing users to integrate custom **(pre-)aggregators, attacks, and models**.
 There are two options:

 1. Modify the code within the installed library.
-2. Clone the ByzFL repository, make changes and run it:
+2. Clone the ByzFL repository, make changes, and then run it:

 .. code-block:: console